Signal Protocol

 The Signal Protocol (formerly known as the TextSecure Protocol) is a non-federated cryptographic protocol that provides end-to-end encryption for voice and instant messaging conversations.
 The protocol was developed by Open Whisper Systems in 2013 and was introduced in the open-source TextSecure app, which later became Signal.
 Several closed-source applications have implemented the protocol, such as WhatsApp, which is said to encrypt the conversations of "more than a billion people worldwide" or Google who provides end-to-end encryption by default to all RCS-based conversations between users of their Google Messages app for one-to-one conversations.
 Facebook Messenger also say they offer the protocol for optional "Secret Conversations", as did Skype for its "Private Conversations".

-The protocol combines the Double Ratchet Algorithm, prekeys (i.e., one-time ephemeral public keys that have been uploaded in advance to a central server), and a triple elliptic-curve Diffie–Hellman (3-DH) handshake, and uses Curve25519, AES-256, and HMAC-SHA256 as primitives.
+The protocol combines the Double Ratchet Algorithm, prekeys (i.e., one-time ephemeral public keys that have been uploaded in advance to a central server), and key agreement protocols including the original triple elliptic-curve Diffie–Hellman (3-DH) handshake and the post-quantum PQXDH protocol.
+Current Signal specifications model message encryption as authenticated encryption with associated data (AEAD), with recommended constructions including SIV-style AEAD schemes or a composition of AES-256 in CBC mode with HMAC.